scottfox5/upsilon-weekend-2-starter/README.md

 ##Scott Fox

 This project is a carousel of students displayed on the page.
-Each is displayed one at a time, and the user can scroll through the students with previous and next buttons.
+Each is displayed one at a time, and the user can scroll through the students with previous and next buttons, or by using the index bar.